chinmay-anand/chinmay-anand.github.io/mynotes/expose-local-server-behind-firewall.md

     * Documentation: https://docs.localxpose.io/
     * DISADV: The connection timesout every 15 minutes.
     * ADV: We get a fixed url like *"https://chinmay.loclx.io"* (depends on subdomain we pass.
-* SYNTAX for *pagekite*
-  * loclx tunnel http --subdomain chinmay --to localhost:8081 --basic-auth "chinmay:anand"
-    * The resulting url (e.g. https://chinmay.loclx.io) prompts for loginid/password when accessing we can use the values passed to "--basic-auth" parameter.
 * SYNTAX for *localtunnel*
   * Download location: https://github.com/localtunnel/localtunnel
   * I could not make it run